The Mystery Artifact: What is It?

 (Click on any of the below thumbnails to view a slideshow of larger images)

 The mystery artifact, donated in 1997 by a local man, consists of a lantern-shaped body attached to an oval base.
 At the top of the body is a contoured plate that rotates with the turning of two levers.
 The plate can be adjusted according to a person's height.

 Although the artifact was positively identified in 1999 by a man from Pennsylvania, it remains to this day the Yarmouth County Museum's interactive "mystery artifact."
 Visitors often try to guess how it could be used.
 Some suggestions include a meat grinder, a massaging tool, a seat for a small animal, and even a primitive mammogram machine.

-Click Here to learn the true function of the mystery artifact.
+Click Here to learn the true function of this mystery artifact.